Monotonicity of the modulus under curve shortening flow: Introduction

 Although the boundary curves are evolving independently, the monotonicity of Theorem \ref{main_thm} is certainly not true in general if we evolve just one of the boundary curves.
 The two curves interact by being barriers for each other that evolve under the same equation.
 In general our motivation in this work is to learn how to prove regularity estimates and geometric constraints on a solution of curve shortening flow by virtue of it having weak proximity to a solution with known regularity.
 More concretely, in \cite{ST1} we proposed a framework of which the following is a variant:

-\begin{quote} \it Given two disjoint embedded loops $\ga_0$ and $\ga_1$ in the plane, evolving under curve shortening flow for $t\in [0,T)$ and bounding an annulus of area $A_0$, define the threshold time $\tau$ to be $\frac{A_0}{\pi}$.
-Then after flowing beyond the threshold time we expect to start being able to control the regularity of $\ga_1$ at time $t>\tau$ in terms of $t$, $A_0$ and the regularity of $\ga_0$ at time $t$. \end{quote} Here when we talk of controlling the regularity we specifically would like to consider the length of the curve and bounds on its curvature and the derivatives of curvature.
-We showed in \cite{ST1} that before that special time $\tau$ we have absolutely no uniform bounds whatsoever.
-Also in \cite{ST1} we showed results exactly as proposed in the case of graphical curve shortening flow.
+\begin{quote} \it Given two disjoint embedded loops $\ga^0_t$ and $\ga^1_t$ in the plane, evolving under curve shortening flow for $t\in [0,T)$ and bounding an annulus of area $A_0\ll T$, define the threshold time $\tau$ to be $\frac{A_0}{\pi}$.
+Then after flowing beyond the threshold time we expect to start being able to control the regularity of $\ga^1_t$ at time $\tau<t \ll T$ in terms of $t$, $A_0$ and the regularity of $\ga^0_t$ at time $t$. \end{quote} Here when we talk of controlling the regularity we specifically would like to consider the length of the curve and bounds on its curvature and the derivatives of curvature.
+An example would be when $\ga^0_t$ is a shrinking circle and $\ga^1_t$ is a loop outside this circle that starts with extremely wild regularity but nevertheless traps a small amount of area $A_0$ between $\ga^0_t$ and $\ga^1_t$ (with the trapped area necessarily constant in time).
+See Figure \ref{A_0_fig}.
+We showed in \cite{ST1} that before that special time $\tau$ no uniform bounds on the regularity of $\ga^1_t$ in terms of $t$ and $A_0$ could hold.
+Also in \cite{ST1}, we showed results exactly as proposed in the framework, in the case of graphical curve shortening flow.
+We believe that Theorem \ref{main_thm_mini} is likely to be a key ingredient in establishing the framework above in the non-graphical case such as in Figure \ref{A_0_fig}.

 A bridge between this theory and the theory of Ricci flow is given by the work of the second author and H. Yin in their $L^1-L^\infty$ smoothing estimate from \cite{TY1}.

 \emph{Acknowledgements:} AS was supported by EPSRC studentship EP/R513374/1.
 PT was supported by EPSRC grant EP/T019824/1.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any author accepted manuscript version arising.